unclereeemus/ytmp/README.md

 (if intending to use n/vim) `mv ytmp.vim ~/.config/nvim/`

-(and move run_on_next to your preferred location - it is looked for in ~/Music/ytmp/ by default)
+(and move run_on_next to ~/Music/ytmp/ where it's looked for by default; if you move it elsewhere, change the location in the conf file which is also sourced from ~/Music/ytmp/ by default)

 the mpv ipc socket is opened at /tmp/mpvsocketytmp